Skip Navigation

 • WPML core plugin and WPML String Translation add-on

-One of these options is Translate Everything – the quickest way to translate and the easiest way to keep your content up to date.
-This feature automatically translates pages, posts, custom post types, custom fields, taxonomies, WooCommerce products, and more as you add and edit content.
+Using WPML’s Translate Everything Automatically feature, you can automatically translate pages, posts, custom post types, custom fields, taxonomies, WooCommerce products, and more as you add and edit content.

 Translating Elementor Pages With WPML

-The Translate Everything mode automatically translates posts and pages built with Elementor.
+The Translate Everything Automatically mode automatically translates posts and pages built with Elementor.

-In the Translate Some mode, you can translate them like any other pages or posts
+In the Translate What You Choose mode, you can translate them like any other pages or posts

 Page in original content